 Grantees may draw on HCMS funds as reimbursement of expenditures.
 To initiate each payment, grantees must complete and submit the HCMS payment request form on or before the twentieth (20th) of the month following the close of the previous month.
 Grantees must submit monthly payment requests of more than \$0.
-When submitting payment requests, Grantees may only request up to the proportional amount of administrative funds, compared to case management funds.
-For example, if the Grantee requested 15% of their award in administrative funds and is requesting a combined (both case management and administrative funds) total of \$10,000, they can only request up to \$1,500 in administrative funds (15% of the combined total) with the balance being case management funds.
+When submitting payment requests, the amount of administrative funds requested must be proportional to the amount of case management funds requested.
+Administrative funding cannot total more than 15 percent of assistance funding.
+(Example: If the Grantee requested \$10,000.00 in assistance reimbursement, administrative reimbursement cannot be more than \$1,500.00 ( $$10,000.00 \times 15\% = $1,500.00$ )).
 DEHCR reserves the right not to process payment requests until reporting and quarterly financial updates, if applicable, have been submitted.
 Quarterly financial updates are due with the payment request associated with the last month in the quarter.
 DEHCR reserves the right to change this policy.
 Please see Chapter 7: Reporting for more information.